Let’s make all the water in our building bottled quality!

 The correct way to assure bottled-quality water via filtration for potable purposes to occupants of a building is by a two-stage approach: (1) Particle filtration at the main (point-of-entry), (2) downstream full-spectrum filtration at any dispensing outlet -- the kitchen sink, water cooler, etc. (point-of-use).
 The key is to provide comprehensive, bottled-quality filtration at the point water is consumed, not more than a few seconds in advance.

 If the goal is to provide chlorine-THM-free water for showers, that's also achievable.
-Per the above principles, the solution requires individual filtration units, generally separate for the hot and cold water lines that will supply filtered water just before it is dispensed.
+Per the above principles, the solution requires individual filtration units that draw from building risers, generally separate for the hot and cold water lines to supply filtered water just before it is dispensed.
+You can read more about and also order this product, our System 3006.
 Please contact us for more information about these solutions.

-This is the underlying protocol for the US Green Building Council’s credit, IWBI, and our own filteredISbetter program.
+This is the underlying protocol for the US Green Building Council’s credit and our own filteredISbetter program.
 We look forward to assisting you further with designing solutions to achieve your water quality goals.